The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints: Observables

 Then, the projected correlation function is

 In practice, we cut off the integral at a scale of $\pi_\mathrm{max} = 40 \, \hMpc$.
-This choice of a somewhat low $\pi_\mathrm{max}$ does not eliminate RSDs in the two-halo term, but this preserves some cosmological information, and in any case is consistent in the constructed emulator so will not lead to a bias in parameter recovery.
+This choice of a somewhat low $\pi_\mathrm{max}$ leaves $\wprp$ sensitive to RSDs in the two-halo term.
+However, this preserves some cosmological information, and in any case, it is consistent in the constructed emulator, so it will not lead to a bias in parameter recovery.

 We must use an estimator to measure the correlation function in data.
-As we are working with periodic simulation boxes in this analysis, there is no complex window function to introduce biases, so we can use the natural estimator \citep{PeeblesHauser1974},
+We use the natural estimator \citep{PeeblesHauser1974},

 where DD is the number of data--data pairs in an $(r_\mathrm{p}, \pi)$ bin, and RR is the number of random--random pairs in a uniform random catalog of the same size as the data, each normalized by the total number of galaxy pairs in the respective catalog pair.
-Given our periodic boxes, we can analytically compute the RR term, so we only have to numerically compute the DD term.
+Because we are working with periodic simulation boxes in this analysis, we can analytically compute the random--random (RR) term and only have to numerically compute the DD term.
+We note that the DR term cannot be analytically computed, so to avoid needing a random catalog, we do not use a lower--variance estimator such as the standard \cite{LandySzalay1993} estimator.
+As there is no complex window function to introduce biases or additional noise, and we are doing inference using simulations rather than model comparison, the natural estimator should be sufficient.

-We measure $\wprp$ in 9 logarithmically spaced bins between $r_p = 0.1-50 \, \hMpc$.
+We measure $\wprp$ in nine logarithmically spaced bins between $r_p = 0.1$ and $50 \, \hMpc$.
 We use the software package \texttt{corrfunc} \citep{SinhaGarrison2019, Sinha2020} to compute this observable.